coralogix/coralogix-management-sdk/README.md

 The SDK can be configured using environment variables:

-- `CORALOGIX_API_KEY`: The API key that is used for all interactions.
+- `CORALOGIX_TEAM_API_KEY`: The API key that is used for all team-level interactions.
 Note that it has to have appropriate permissions.
+Read the [docs](https://coralogix.com/docs/api-keys/) for more information.
-Read the [docs](https://coralogix.com/docs/api-keys/) for more information
+- `CORALOGIX_USER_API_KEY`: The API key that is used for all user-level interactions.
+Note that it has to have appropriate permissions.
+Read the [docs](https://coralogix.com/docs/api-keys/) for more information.
 - `CORALGOIX_REGION`: The region/cluster to connect to as a shorthand (EU2, AP1, etc. read more [here](https://coralogix.com/docs/coralogix-domain/)).

 Please note that for all examples these variables have to be set to a valid cluster and API key.

-# Docs

-Check out the corresponding Github pages!

 # Protobuf